nocentino/sql-s3-object-integration/README.md

                             /usr/bin/mc mb anthony/sqlbackups  --insecure;"
 ```

 1. Finally, we start a service named `sql1`, which runs the latest published container image for SQL Server 2022 `mcr.microsoft.com/mssql/server:2022-latest`.
 In this service, we add an `extra_host` so that the SQL Server container can resolve the DNS name of our MinIO container so that it can make the proper TLS connection.
-We also have a data volume for our SQL Server data `sql-data`, and we're using a bind mount to expose the MinIO container's public certificate into SQL Server to that it's trusted using the code `./certs/public.crt:/usr/local/share/ca-certificates/mssql-ca-certificates/public.crt:ro`
+We also have a data volume for our SQL Server data `sql-data`, and we're using a bind mount to expose the MinIO container's public certificate into SQL Server to that it's trusted using the code `./certs/public.crt:/usr/local/share/ca-certificates/mssql-ca-certificates/public.crt:ro`  This location has changed in CTP 2.1 and once the container releases I will update this post.

 ```
   sql1: